 - Of course, our extended routines for cleaning public spaces also include all areas of our restaurant.

-You aren’t allowed to sell alcohol after 10 pm.
-Will this affect me?
+You are not allowed to serve alcohol after 8 pm.
+How does this affect me?

-Also, in order for your stay to be as great as always when staying with us, some of your experiences will be moved forward from November 20, such as your check in time.
-So that you’ll have plenty of time to do what you need to do, before heading back to the room.
+Also, in order for your stay to be as great as always when staying with us, some of your experiences will be rearranged, such as your check in time.
+So you’ll have plenty of time to do what you like to do, before heading back to the room.
 More specific information regarding your experience will be sent to you by email.

 Do you offer room service?

 Absolutely!
 If you as a hotel guest would rather eat in your room, most of our hotels offer room service, breakfast, lunch and dinner.
 Right now we pay extra attention to room service around 8 p.m so that you won’t miss anything while staying at your room.

 Our Swedish hotels currently offer take away, see more specific information on their websites.

 Bar serving is actually forbidden now.
 How do you manage this?